Culture of Penang: Festivals and Carnivals

 George Town Festival is a month-long Festival celebrating the Arts, Heritage and Culture in George Town, Penang.
 Typically held within the month of July since the inauguration of George Town as a UNESCO World Heritage Site on 7 July 2008 together with Melaka, heritage celebrations were held to commemorate this historical event.
-With the support of the Penang State Government, the Festival grew from a 3-day heritage celebration in July 2009 to become a monthlong celebration of cultural performances, theatre, opera, music, dance, film, art exhibitions and more in 2011 and 2012.
+With the support of the Penang State Government, the Festival grew from a 3-day heritage celebration in July 2009 to become a month long celebration of cultural performances, theatre, opera, music, dance, film, art exhibitions and more in 2011 and 2012.
 The 2011 George Town Festival featured a host of local talents during the "Tapestry of Culture" themed heritage celebrations, juxtaposed against international acts such as "Vertical Road" by Akram Khan Company.
 The 2012 George Town Festival received over 78 local and foreign proposals and showcased local talents, particularly in the Opening Event entitled "Silat - Our Heritage for the World", "Live Heritage" - the theme of the 3-day heritage celebrations, Tony Yap Company and Lee Wushu, together with large international acts such as "The Manganiyar Seduction" by Roysten Abel, "Blinded Mind" by Susanna Leinonen Company, The Philippine Madgrigal Singers, Sbaek Thom - Cambodian Shadow Puppets by Cambodia Living Arts, the Tilak Fernando Dance Troupe from Sri Lanka and the Australian Youth Band.
 The 2013 Festival promises to be bigger and better.

 Chingay is a Penang festival which is held every year as part of the Chinese New Year celebrations and also during the birthdays of Chinese Deities.
 Its history stretched back to 1880.
 At the turn of the century, Penang became famous for its "Giant Flags Procession".
 Flag bearers carry and balance giant flag poles (some 10m high) on their shoulders, chins and foreheads then tossing them to the next bearers.
 Chingay later spread to other states and Singapore.

 Penang hosts the annual Penang International Dragon Boat Festival.
 Established in 1979, this event attracts competitors from as far as the United States, Japan, South Africa and the Netherlands.
 Dragon boat races can trace their roots back to ancient China and have been going on in Penang waters since 1934.
 The current festival is held at the Teluk Bahang reservoir.

 Pesta Pulau Pinang is a lively and colourful carnival held every year in December.
 This event were held by Penang State Financial Department under Tapak Pesta and Expo Units and the festivity includes open-air concerts, variety shows, food bazaars, fun fairs, exhibitions, pet shows, a beauty pageant and many more.